Harold Cruse: Views

 Many believed that Cruse was an opponent of integration, which he referred to as "assimilation", because its policies were only geared towards integrating blacks into white society and not whites into black; thereby betraying an inherent unacceptability of blackness in mainstream America.
 But in reality Cruse simply believed that in a pluralistic society, any group must amass and control its own political, economic and cultural capital before true integration was possible.
 Without group self-determination, any group, but particularly American blacks, would rely on the willingness of other groups with political, economic and cultural capital to voluntarily integrate with blacks, which would lead to the dismantlement of black institutions and cultural traditions rather than facilitate an equal and negotiated sharing throughout society.

 While Cruse was very critical of American society, he reserved the bulk of his criticism for black intellectuals and leaders who he believed did not have the academic appetite to master the various disciplines necessary to advocate for real and effective societal change.

 On the first anniversary of the Cuban Revolution a group of black civil rights activists, composed of Cruse, Amiri Baraka, Julian Mayfield and John Henrik Clarke, travelled to Havana in a trip organised by the Fair Play for Cuba Committee.

 Academic life

 After publishing The Crisis of the Negro Intellectual in 1967, he was invited to lecture at the University of Michigan (1968) and taught in the African-American Studies program at the Center for Afro-American and African Studies there until the mid-1980s.
 Cruse was one of the first African-American studies professors, becoming one of the first to earn tenure without holding a college degree.

 A theme of The Crisis of the Negro Intellectual is that intellectuals must play a central role in movements for radical change.
 This idea re-appeared in Cruse's other works including Rebellion or Revolution, a compilation of essays, and Plural But Equal.

+Reception

+In 1969, Christopher Lasch praised The Crisis of the Negro Intellectual as "one of the landmarks of social criticism in the twentieth century."
+Some reviewers (Michael Thelwell, Vincent Harding) criticized Cruse's geographic focus on Harlem intellectuals.
+Cruse has been accused of antisemitism for his analysis of Black-Jewish relations in that book, in which he argued that “the great brainwashing of Negro radical intellectuals was not achieved by capitalism, or the capitalistic bourgeoisie, but by Jewish intellectuals in the American Communist Party.”